 The purpose of magic is to give the illusion that the impossible or supernatural has been achieved.
 The impossible becomes a reality!

-Although magic deals with the illusion of the supernatural, no ghostly beings or entities actually have any part in a magic act.
+Although magic deals with the illusion of the supernatural, no ghostly beings or entities have any part in a magic act.
 Truly entertaining magic is always done by a skilled performer who knows how to use natural means to create the impression that something next to impossible has been done.

 Jean Eugene Robert Houdin did the earliest recorded modern practice of magic tricks in the mid-1800s.
-In fact, many consider Houdin the father of modern magic.
-Houdin, originally a trained clock worker, switched to the practicing of magic when he opened a magic theatre in Paris in the 1840s.
-Houdini's special magic trick of the time was creating small mechanical pieces that seemed to move and act as if they were alive.
+Many consider Houdin the father of modern magic.
+Houdin, originally a trained clock worker, switched to practicing magic when he opened a magic theatre in Paris in the 1840s.
+Houdini's unique magic trick of the time was creating small mechanical pieces that seemed to move and act as if they were alive.

 Watch: BBC History of Magic

-The late 19th century brought on celebrity magic and celebrity musicians.
+The late 19th century brought on celebrity magic and celebrity magicians.
 This was the time of the world-famous Harry Houdini, whose real name was Erich Weiss.
 Houdini's magic tricks were based on the ability to escape impossible situations.
 Today this term is referred to as escapology.

 WATCH: History of Magic in 10 Minutes